nodejs/wiki-archive/ES6-Module-Detection-in-Node.md

 Details: This option will require users to use .jsm or something similar as the file extension for any ES6 module.
 Likely to be used exclusively (will break older node versions) or to be used coupled with a .js file (e.g. `project/hello.js` and `project/hello.jsm` both exist, doing `require('project/hello')` will prefer .jsm file if it exists otherwise will use .js file).

+Notes:

+- Best-case success story is that .jsm becomes the new extension for JS Module goal. (removed hearsay / browsers do not check file extension / all current VMs only target Script goal)

+- Node shouldn't presume to solve a problem for other tools
+  - front-end toolchains and devs have discussed this as desirable, this is not purely node's opinion

 Pros:

 - Explicit